Azure-Samples/JavaScript-AI-Buildathon/07-use-mcp/README.md

 ## 📝 Overview

 This quest will guide you through the process of creating an AI Agent with tools from an MCP (Model Context Protocol) server using the AI Toolkit extension for Visual Studio Code.

-> [!IMPORTANT]
-> If you have done the previous quest, ensure you pull your changes from GitHub using `git pull` before continuing with this project to update the project README.

 ## Step 1️⃣: Add a tool-compatible model